 In the Beginning

 There were animals, birds, and fishes—an amazing variety of life.
 The evidence of God could be seen in all of creation and God Himself declared it good.
 But there was only one man.
 Adam was the only body person in all of creation.
 Adam alone reflected the Imago Dei—God’s Image.
-Only Adam had a self-awareness and only Adam was in relationship with God.
-He communicated with God in the Garden and experienced intimacy with the One who had created him.
+Only Adam had self-awareness, and only Adam was in relationship with God.
+He communicated with God in the Garden and experienced true intimacy with the One who had created him.

 I See You

 “It is not good that the man should be alone.”
-(Genesis 2:18) Frequently I ask people what God did right after He made this statement.
+(Genesis 2:18) Frequently I ask people what God did immediately after He made this statement.
 The common response is He created Eve.
 Wrong!
 God brought all the animals and birds before Adam and gave him the task of naming them.
 It is my assumption God brought the animals to Adam male and female.
-God noted Adam’s aloneness and Adam surely must have been sensing something as well.
+God noted Adam’s aloneness, and Adam surely must have been sensing something as well.
 Perhaps God was preparing Adam for what He was about to do.